 A new therapeutic class of agents acting on the RAAS and the neutral endopeptidase system has been developed [angiotensin receptor neprilysin inhibitor (ARNI)].
 The first in class is LCZ696, which is a molecule that combines the moieties of valsartan and sacubitril (neprilysin inhibitor) in a single substance.
 By inhibiting neprilysin, the degradation of NPs, bradykinin and other peptides is slowed.
 High circulating A-type natriuretic peptide (ANP) and BNP exert physiologic effects through binding to NP receptors and the augmented generation of cGMP, thereby enhancing diuresis, natriuresis and myocardial relaxation and anti-remodelling.
 ANP and BNP also inhibit renin and aldosterone secretion.
-Selective AT1-receptor blockade reduces vasoconstriction, sodium and water retention and myocardial hypertrophy.

-A recent trial investigated the long-term effects of sacubitril/valsartan compared with an ACEI (enalapril) on morbidity and mortality in patients with ambulatory, symptomatic HFrEF with LVEF $\leq$ 40% (this was changed to $\leq$ 35% during the study), elevated plasma NP levels (BNP $\geq$ 150 pg/mL or NT-proBNP $\geq$ 600 pg/mL or, if they had been hospitalized for HF within the previous 12 months, BNP $\geq$ 100 pg/mL or NT-proBNP $\geq$ 400 pg/mL), and an estimated GFR (eGFR) $\geq$ 30 mL/min/1.73 m of body surface area, who were able to tolerate separate treatments periods with enalapril (10 mg b.i.d.) and sacubitril/valsartan (97/103 mg b.i.d.) during a run-in period.
-In this population, sacubitril/valsartan (97/103 mg b.i.d.) in reducing hospitalizations for worsening HF, cardiovascular mortality and overall mortality.
-Sacubitril/valsartan is therefore recommended in patients with HFrEF who fit this profile.
+Selective AT1-receptor blockade reduces vasoconstriction, sodium and water retention and myocardial hypertrophy.^{187,188} and mortality in patients with ambulatory, symptomatic HFrEF with LVEF \leq 40% (this was changed to \leq 35% during the study), elevated plasma NP levels (BNP \geq 150 pg/mL or NT-proBNP \geq 600 pg/mL or, if they had been hospitalized for HF within the previous 12 months, BNP \geq 100 pg/mL or NT-proBNP \geq 400 pg/mL), and an estimated GFR (eGFR) \geq 30 mL/min/1.73 m2 of body surface area, who were able to tolerate separate treatments periods with enalapril (10 mg b.i.d.) and sacubitril/valsartan (97/103 mg b.i.d.) during a run-in period.162 In this population, sacubitril/valsartan (97/103 mg b.i.d.) in reducing hospitalizations for worsening HF, cardiovascular mortality and overall mortality.162 Sacubitril/valsartan is therefore recommended in patients with HFrEF who fit this profile.